ecomfe/echarts-stat/README.md

 		...
 	];
 	```
 * `order` - `number`.
 The order of polynomial.
-If you choose other types of regression, you can ignore it
+If you choose other types of regression, you can ignore it.

 ##### Return Value